Terminal High Altitude Area Defense

-Terminal High Altitude Area Defense (THAAD), formerly Theater High Altitude Area Defense, is an American anti-ballistic missile defense system designed to shoot down short-, medium-, and intermediate-range ballistic missiles in their terminal phase (descent or reentry) by intercepting with a hit-to-kill approach.
+Terminal High Altitude Area Defense (THAAD), formerly Theater High Altitude Area Defense, is an American anti-ballistic missile defense system designed to intercept and destroy short-, medium-, and intermediate-range ballistic missiles in their terminal phase (descent or reentry).
+The THAAD interceptor carries no warhead, instead relying on its kinetic energy of impact to destroy the incoming missile.
 THAAD was developed after the experience of Iraq's Scud missile attacks during the Gulf War in 1991.
-The THAAD interceptor carries no warhead, instead relying on its kinetic energy of impact to destroy the incoming missile.

 Originally a United States Army program, THAAD has come under the umbrella of the Missile Defense Agency.
 The Navy has a similar program, the sea-based Aegis Ballistic Missile Defense System, which also has a land component ("Aegis Ashore").
 THAAD was originally scheduled for deployment in 2012, but initial deployment took place in May 2008.
-THAAD has been deployed in the United Arab Emirates, Israel, Romania, and South Korea.
+THAAD has been deployed in the United Arab Emirates (UAE), Israel, Romania, and South Korea.

-On 17 January 2022, THAAD made its first operational interception, of an incoming medium-range ballistic missile in the UAE.
+On 17 January 2022, THAAD made its first operational interception of an incoming hostile medium-range ballistic missile in the UAE.

 Development

 The THAAD missile defense concept was proposed in 1987, with a formal request for proposals submitted to industry in 1991.
 The THAAD program benefited from results of previous missile defense efforts like High Endoatmospheric Defense Interceptor (HEDI) and the Kinetic Kill Vehicle Integrated Technology Experiment (KITE).
-In September 1992, the US Army selected Lockheed (now Lockheed Martin) as prime contractor for THAAD development.
-Prior to development of a physical prototype, the Aero-Optical Effect (AOE) software code was developed to validate the intended operational profile of Lockheed's proposed design.
-The first THAAD flight test occurred in April 1995, with all flight tests in the demonstration-validation (DEM-VAL) program phase occurring at White Sands Missile Range.
+In September 1992, the US Army selected Lockheed, now Lockheed Martin, as the prime contractor for THAAD development.

+Prior to the development of a physical prototype, the Aero-Optical Effect (AOE) software code was developed to validate the intended operational profile of Lockheed's proposed design.
+In April 1995, the first THAAD flight test occurred, with all flight tests in the demonstration-validation (DEM-VAL) program phase occurring at White Sands Missile Range.
 The first six intercept attempts missed the target (Flights 4–9).
-The first successful intercepts were conducted on 10 June 1999 and 2 August 1999, against Hera missiles.
+The first successful intercepts were conducted on 10 June 1999, and 2 August 1999, against Hera missiles.

-The vulnerability and lethality analyses of THAAD have been conducted by the U.S. Army Research Laboratory (ARL).
-The vulnerability assessment for the THAAD featured an evaluation of the effects of major electromagnetic elements.
-This included EM interference, EM radiation operations, EM radiation hazards, EM pulse, electrostatic discharge, and lightning effects on components of the THAAD system.

-The ARL assessments were designed to determine the THAAD system's growth potential given its tactical design as well as provide survivability analysis against threats such as conventional weapons, chemical weapons, and electronic warfare countermeasures.
+The U.S. Army Research Laboratory (ARL) assessed the vulnerability of THAAD, which featured an evaluation of the effects of major electromagnetic elements, including EM interference, EM radiation operations, EM radiation hazards, EM pulse, electrostatic discharge, and lightning, on components of the system.
+The assessment was designed also to determine the system's growth potential given its tactical design as well as provide survivability analysis against threats such as conventional weapons, chemical weapons, and electronic warfare countermeasures.
 The data collected from the analyses were used to develop trajectory models for targets and missile as well as target trajectories using infrared scene generation of infrared countermeasures (IRCMs).

 The THAAD system is being designed, built, and integrated by Lockheed Martin Missiles and Fire Control acting as prime contractor.
 Key subcontractors include Raytheon, Boeing, Aerojet Rocketdyne, Honeywell, BAE Systems, Oshkosh Defense, and MiltonCAT.